MayhemMooseSTFC/S97-RoE/README.md

 Server 97 rules of engagement (RoE) are as follows.

 **All pvp targets are allowed, unless they are:**
- - Any SURVEY ship that is under its protected cargo limit (aka "UPC")
+ - Any SURVEY ship that is under its protected cargo limit (aka "UPC").
- - Any ships in a part of space that requires a token or similar resource to enter (aka "token space")
+ - Any ships in a part of space that requires a token or similar resource to enter (aka "token space").
- - Any ship participating in an active armada or is obviously being placed for an armada
+ - Any ship participating in an active armada or is obviously being placed for an armada.

 **Exceptions:**

- - Any survey that is not being used for mining (or moving to/from a system for mining purposes) is a valid target
+- Any UPC survey ship that is not being used for mining or moving to/from a system for mining purposes is a valid target.
-- Any survey that is on a zeroed node (aka "z-node") or is floating in space for at least 60 seconds without moving
+- Any UPC survey ship that is on an empty mining node (aka "z-node") or is floating in space for at least 60 seconds without moving.
-- Any PvP event temporarily suspends RoE, but only for the fights that will generate event points
+- Any PvP event temporarily suspends RoE, but only for the fights that will generate event points (commonly limited to specific systems).

 **Procedures:**
 - Any RoE discrepancies should be resolved first by individual discussion (1 on 1), then by alliance discussion (admiral/officer to admiral/officer).
 Screenshots may be requested of the victim if evidence is required.

 - War (open fighting between specific alliances outside of the RoE) may only be declared by victims of proven RoE-breakers.
 Wars must be announced in the official server discord and in server galaxy chat prior to being active.